 Before we all get our knickers in a knot and you email me the thousand and five ways the pill has helped you manage things like acne, heavy periods, ovarian cysts etc., all I will ask is this: has it healed anything?
 Has it cured anything?
 Has it resolved the root of the problem?

-As long as you are relying on a drug and/or chemical to function 'normally', the problem or health challenge has not been healed or resolved.
-Instead, it's only masked and suppressed deeper, which often leads for future complications.
+In many cases, when we rely on a drug and/or chemical to function ‘normally’, the problem or health challenge has not been healed or resolved.
+Instead, it’s only masked and suppressed deeper, which often leads for future complications.
 In this case, those complications are often associated with fertility issues.

 Most of us failed to get out of our teens without being prescribed (often on our own request) a prescription birth control drug that we would take daily for years, and often decades on end, that controlled something that was not fully developed, and definitely not in a balanced place: the endocrine or hormonal system of our body.

 The birth control pill is considered by many to be the most socially significant medical advance of the twentieth century.
 I can’t help but wonder if the birth control pill didn’t also contribute to the dramatic level of breast cancer in the women who were the first Pill guinea pigs.
 I wonder if the common mood swing side effects don’t contribute to the incredible quantity of mood and nervous system altering drugs we are now being prescribed (what’s a little Xanax, Celexa and Zoloft between friends?).
 I also wonder if the pill (perhaps better referred to as the estrogen supplement) has also contributed to how digestively dysfunctional most women are through their 20’s, infertile into their 30’s and 40’s and viciously sweaty into their 50’s with menopause.